4 Steps to Overcome Limiting Beliefs + Free PDF

 To overcome limiting beliefs you must first gain awareness of what they are and how they’re showing up in your life.
 Then you look for why you developed these self limiting beliefs, because you’ll usually find that the why doesn’t make much sense and that helps you to clear the belief.
 Next you create a new story about yourself that gives you an empowering belief to replace the old one.
 Finally, you practice living this story everyday until it becomes your truth.

 Change your beliefs, change your life.

 Having limiting beliefs is like looking at life through dirty glasses.
+Reality is distorted and you can’t see anything clearly.
 Imagine how great it will feel to finally clean them off.

 What are Limiting Beliefs?

 First lets establish what a belief is.
 A belief is the acceptance that something is true.

 However we know that a belief in something does not make it a fact.
 Some people believe that the earth is flat, that does not make it true.

 So knowing that not all beliefs are true, it’s important to look at our own beliefs and question them.

 A limiting belief is a repetitive thought or story that you believe is true that limits you in life because it influence your self-image, choices, and view of the world.
 Limiting beliefs are often irrational, but they stubbornly stick in our brains without us even being aware of them and lead to self-sabotage.